 P.S.
 I shot these photos quite bare to really make that lamb shank stand out.

-- 2 large lamb shanks (or 4 maller ones)
+- 2 lamb shanks or 4 maller ones

 - salt and pepper to taste

 - 1 1/2 cups orzo